Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards

 \subsection{Related Surveys}

 Several research surveys have looked at energy efficiency techniques used in hardware, circuits/RTL, microarchitecture and process technology, across the spectrum of computing systems.
 Another area of active research has been around modeling and simulation of power, performance and thermals for individual hardware components (processors, memory, GPUs, and accelerators), system-on-a-chip (SOC) and the entire system.
 In parallel, techniques and standards have evolved in the semiconductor and Electronic Design and Automation (EDA) industry around specification and verification of large, complex chips.
-The industry has also collaborated to build highly optimized software/system level techniques and has defined energy regulations and standards.
+The industry has also collaborated to build highly optimized software/system level techniques and has defined energy related benchmarks, regulations and standards.
 This survey brings the domains together and presents the latest in each area, highlights potential gaps/challenges, and discusses opportunities for next generation energy efficient systems.
-The research surveys conducted so far can be categorized as in Table \ref{tab:ee-related-survey-list} - this list is, by no means exhaustive, but merely points to some key surveys or books in respective areas.
+Some current related research surveys are listed in Table \ref{tab:ee-related-survey-list} - this list is, by no means exhaustive, but merely points to some key surveys or books in respective areas.